Coronavirus (COVID-19) Updates/FAQs

 Child Care Information

 Working with Y Club staff, the Platte County School District is offering childcare on a modified schedule (8am-4pm at Pathfinder and Compass Elementaries) to PCR-3 parents whose occupation/situation during this school closure puts a burden on families (i.e. healthcare professionals, emergency responders, law enforcement, military, etc.).
 Details on this process can be found here.

 All students in grades 6-12 were asked to take home their Chromebooks prior to spring break.
-If your student was not able to bring home their device, PCHS, PCMS, and Barry School will be open on Friday, March 20, from 8am-noon to receive a device.
-If this timeframe does not work for your family, please contact your building principal to arrange a pickup time.
+If your student was not able to bring home their device, please contact your building principal to arrange a pickup time.

 Events, Facilities, and Operations Information

 We are concerned about graduation, prom, the last day of school, summer school or another planned day on the calendar.
 I am also concerned about athletics and other extracurricular activities.
 What will happen with these?
 These are all important parts of the school experience.
 We are still gathering information to try to answer these questions, while we know this is a fast-changing situation.
 We will provide answers as soon as we can and will update our calendars with any information on cancelations or postponing of events.
 At this time, PCHS's prom has been rescheduled for July 24.
 Northland Career Center's graduation at KCI Expo Center has been rescheduled for July 29, and PCHS's graduation at KCI Expo Center has been rescheduled for July 30.
 We are planning for alternate graduation scenarios if needed, as well.

 Are school facilities open?
 We have restricted all non-school groups/individuals from using any school district facility effective immediately and until further notice.
 All school building activities including athletics and extra-curricular activities are also canceled until further notice.